One Misunderstood Guideline in Sterile Processing - The 18-inch Supply Storage Ceiling Limit

 The NFPA 13 2022 10.2.8.1 (*)

-The NFPA 13 2022 guideline 10.2.8.2. states: The 18 in.
+The NFPA 13 2022 guideline 10.2.8.2 elaborates on the initial rule, stating: The 18 in.
 (450 mm) dimension shall not limit the height of shelving on a wall or shelving against a wall in accordance with 10.2.8.1.
-The NFPA 13 guideline 10.2.8.2.1 guideline states: Where shelving is installed on a wall and is not directly below sprinklers, the shelves, including storage thereon, shall be permitted to extend above the level of a plane located 18 in.
-(450 mm) below ceiling sprinkler deflectors along with guideline 10.2.8.2.2 stating: Shelving, and any storage thereon, directly below the sprinklers shall not extend above a plane located 18 in.
+Furthermore, the NFPA 13 guideline 10.2.8.2.1 specifies: Where shelving is installed on a wall and is not directly below sprinklers, the shelves, including storage thereon, shall be permitted to extend above the level of a plane located 18 in.
+(450 mm) below ceiling sprinkler deflectors.
+In conjunction with this, guideline 10.2.8.2.2 states: Shelving, and any storage thereon, directly below the sprinklers shall not extend above a plane located 18 in.
 (450 mm) below the ceiling sprinkler deflectors.

 At Evolved Sterile Processing, our consultants have a greater focus on sterile processing.
 With our decades of experience, we will help you develop better processes and educational resources for your staff.